-The ingredients used - curry leaves, green chilies, etc - bring a South Indian flair that complements the chicken perfectly.
+The ingredients used, including curry leaves and green chilies, bring a South Indian flair that complements the chicken perfectly.
 Try serving chicken pakoras with green onion raita.
 Pakoras are a terrific appetizer for when you throw your next party, but you may not need that kind of excuse to make a batch.
 Casually rustle some up for your family, especially on a rainy or cold day.
 Add a steaming cup of masala chai and you'll be in foodie heaven!

 - 1 tsp. ginger (paste)

 - 3/4 cup Bengal gram flour

 - 3 tsp. cornflour